gcraig99/FibonacciREST/README.md

 A RESTFUL service that returns the request number of numbers from the Fibonacci Sequence

 ## Known Limitations
-* When running as a service on Windows or a Daemon on Linux if there's a conflict on port 80 there's no error thrown.
-Port can be changed from default of 80 in FibonacciWin32Service.rb or FibonacciLinuxService.rb
+* When running as a service on Windows or a Daemon on Linux if there's a conflict on port 80 there's no error thrown by the WEBRick server.
+Port can be changed from default of 80 by passing in the port to listen on to the installer script

 ## Installation Requirements
 * Ruby version >= 1.9.3